-Credits: 6 Semester 3 IST-UL Compulsory: Yes Format (hours)Tutorial hours 14Private study 154 out individually or in gro fined by the supervisors or under the super pups, and take place at IST or outside IST ng modalities are possible: - n-depth and academically rigorous analysi e.
-May include experimental and/or compu vidual project focused on a specific challen analysis targeted for short term implementa SCOPE project: multidisciplinary team work based on real and complex problems/challenges posed by companies or other institutions that require inputs from students from different courses of IST or the University of Lisbon. ents from different courses of IST or the University of Lis Objectives: The integrated project m entific project, 2.
-Company project or the University of Lis Objectives: The integrated project m and 3.
+Credits: 6 Semester 3 IST-UL Compulsory: Yes Format (hours) Tutorial hours 14 Private study 154 out individually or in gro fined by the supervisors or under the superv pups, and take place at IST or outside IST ng modalities are possible: n-depth and academically rigorous analysi e.
+May include experimental and/or comput vidual project focused on a specific challeng analysis targeted for short term implementa SCOPE project: multidisciplinary team work based on real and complex problems/challenges posed by companies or other institutions that require inputs from students from different courses of IST or the University of Lis the second se ents from different courses of IS or the University of Lis Objectives: The integrated project m the second se entific project, 2.
+Company projec or the University of Lis Objectives: The integrated project m and 3.
 SCOPE project.
-Le should: bon. ay fall within one of three modalities: 1.
+Le should: bon.
+Bay fall within one of three modalities: 1.
 Scie earning objectives will depend on the specif cquired during their degree to undertake a p entific project, 2.
-Company project ic project, but in general students or the University of Lis Objectives: The integrated project m and 3.
+Company projec fic project, but in general students or the University of Lis Objectives: The integrated project m and 3.
 SCOPE project.
-Les should: • apply the knowledge are or management nature bon. ay fall within one of three modalities: 1.
+Lesshould: • apply the knowledge as or management nature bon.
+Bay fall within one of three modalities: 1.
 Scie earning objectives will depend on the specif cquired during their degree to undertake a p entific project, 2.
-Company project ic project, but in general students or the University of Lis Objectives: The integrated project m and 3.
+Company project fic project, but in general students or the University of List Objectives: The integrated project mand 3.
 SCOPE project.
-Lesshould: • apply the knowledge and or management nature • extend their knowledge • search, obtain, compined to the polls of the polloge bon. ay fall within one of three modalities: 1.
-Scie earning objectives will depend on the specif cquired during their degree to undertake a p entific project, 2.
-Company project fic project, but in general students roject of a scientific, technologica technical, legislation, interviews or the University of Lis Objectives: The integrated project mand 3.
+Less should: • apply the knowledge and or management nature • extend their knowledge • search, obtain, compined to the project of the search of the abon. ay fall within one of three modalities: 1.
+Scie earning objectives will depend on the specif cquired during their degree to undertake a ple. entific project, 2.
+Company project fic project, but in general students roject of a scientific, technologica technical, legislation, interviews or the University of Lis Objectives: The integrated project m and 3.
 SCOPE project.
-Lesshould: apply the knowledge and or management nature extend their knowledge search, obtain, compinion polls) relevant to the pmathematical models, bon. ay fall within one of three modalities: 1.
-Scie earning objectives will depend on the specif cquired during their degree to undertake a p e. e to areas not covered in their degree. le and summarize information (scientific, project - plan and execute experiments, an perform computer simulations entific project, 2.
-Company project fic project, but in general students roject of a scientific, technologica technical, legislation, interviews alyse and interpret data, develop
+Lesshould: apply the knowledge a or management nature extend their knowledge search, obtain, compi polls) relevant to the p mathematical models, ay fall within one of three modalities: 1.
+Scie earning objectives will depend on the specif cquired during their degree to undertake a p e. e to areas not covered in their degree. le and summarize information (scientific, project - plan and execute experiments, and perform computer simulations entific project, 2.
+Company projec fic project, but in general students roject of a scientific, technologica technical, legislation, interviews alyse and interpret data, develop